fluxninja/aperture/docs/content/reference/configuration/controller.md

 <!-- vale on -->

-ControllerOTELConfig is the configuration for Agent's OTEL collector.
+ControllerOTELConfig is the configuration for Controller's OTel collector.

 <dl>
 <dt>batch_alerts</dt>